codewars/docs/content/getting-started/solving-kata.md

 ### Attempt

-This button will submit your code against the full set of tests needed to complete the kata.
+This button will submit your code to test it against the full set of tests needed to complete the kata.

 You cannot see full tests until you solve the kata.
 Full test suite is usually much larger than sample tests, and it contains test cases for various inputs, data configurations, edge cases, performance, etc. Even if your solution passes all sample tests, it still can fail attempt against full tests.
 If tests output panel turns red, do not worry!
-You can run your solution as many times as you need.
+You can edit and run your solution as many times as you need.

 When tests output panel turns green and your solution passes all the tests, congratulations!
 Task is solved, and you are awarded with Honor points and your progress increases (see [following paragraph](#rewards) for more details).